-I am a Research Associate at Open Lab within Newcastle University.
+I am currently a Research Associate at Open Lab within Newcastle University, and in August 2017 I will be an Assistant Professor at Purdue University.
 I earned my PhD in Human Computer Interaction Design in 2016 from the School of Informatics and Computing at Indiana University, with a minor in Inquiry Methodology.
 I also hold a B.S. in Computer Science from Ball State University and a M.S. in Human Computer Interaction Design from Indiana University.

 My research interests center on the impact that digital technologies have on how communities are formed and maintained.
 I am particularly interested in how certain kinds of relationships between individuals within a community are encouraged while others are discouraged, and how various technologies are used to implicitly enforce these distinctions.
 How interpersonal relationships are sanctioned (in both senses of the word) plays a vital role in the inclusivity, welcomeness, and diversity of a community.